longla/johnny-biz-pet/README.md

-# Paws At Home - Professional Pet Sitting Services
+# Ruh-Roh Retreat - Premium Pet Boarding Services

-This is the official website for Paws At Home, a professional pet sitting service providing loving, reliable pet care in the comfort of your home.
+This is the official website for Ruh-Roh Retreat, a premium pet boarding service providing luxury accommodations and specialized care for your furry family members.

 ## Features

 - Modern, responsive landing page with animations using Framer Motion
 - SEO-optimized with proper metadata and structured data
 - Blog section with content management through markdown files
-- Contact form for service inquiries
+- Booking form for service reservations
 - Mobile-friendly design

 ## Tech Stack